apache/flink-web/_posts/2020-06-10-community-update.md

 ## Testing is ON for Flink 1.11

 Things have been pretty quiet in the Flink community, as all efforts shifted to testing the newest features shipping with Flink 1.11.
-While we wait for the first Release Candidate (RC) to be out, you can check the progress of testing in [this JIRA burndown board](https://issues.apache.org/jira/secure/RapidBoard.jspa?rapidView=364&projectKey=FLINK) and learn more about some of the [upcoming features](https://flink.apache.org/news/2020/05/07/community-update.html#warming-up-for-flink-111) in these Flink Forward videos:
+While we wait for a voting Release Candidate (RC) to be out, you can check the progress of testing in [this JIRA burndown board](https://issues.apache.org/jira/secure/RapidBoard.jspa?rapidView=364&projectKey=FLINK) and learn more about some of the [upcoming features](https://flink.apache.org/news/2020/05/07/community-update.html#warming-up-for-flink-111) in these Flink Forward videos:

 * [Rethinking of fault tolerance in Flink: what lies ahead?](https://www.youtube.com/watch?v=ssEmeLcL5Uk)